openshift/ocm-agent/docs/testing.md

 ## Prerequisites

 Make sure that all the necessary dependencies are already in place.
 The `ginkgo` and `mockgen` binaries that are required for testing will be installed as part of tool dependencies.
+Run `make ensure-mockgen` to have the `mockgen` binary locally.

 ## Bootstrapping the tests